univention/univention-keycloak-app/README-dev.md

  [versionchanged](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-versionchanged)
  or [deprecated](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-deprecated)
    directive.
    1. [ ] After running the *production* job for the documentation in the pipeline, update the symlink `latest` the new version in the [keycloak-app directory of the docs.univention.de repository](https://git.knut.univention.de/univention/docs.univention.de/-/tree/master/keycloak-app).
+Try to update the symlink in the MR -> https://hutten.knut.univention.de/mediawiki/index.php/Docs/Automated_build_and_deployment#Cancel_automatic_merge_of_my_documentation_changes
 1. [ ] release the app:
    * go to omar
    * run TODO